 Medication is also being distributed safely and on time to all of their patients thanks to the integrated barcode scanner on the units.
 The large display has worked brilliantly with their EMR software and the nursing staff reports an extremely high level of satisfaction with the updated workflow.
 Best of all, there hasn’t been a single hardware issue that the nursing staff and IT staff have reported back to Cybernet.
 A minor issue with connectivity was an issue at first, but a simple fix of installing some WiFi extenders in the facility quickly alleviated that issue.

 All in all, the team couldn’t be happier with their new CyberMed S24s and is looking forward to continuing to offer the absolute highest standard of care to the citizens of Homer and the surrounding areas.

-At the bedside, being able to double-check the medicine, and providing care in the room, and not having to worry about issues with infection control from carrying a device room to room, it's been really great.
+At the bedside, being able to double-check the medicine, and providing care in the room, it's been really great.
 A lot of people love these computers.